How Long Does a Divorce Take in Ontario? Expert Insights

 Contested Divorce Duration

-In Ontario, when divorces become contested due to disputes regarding vital matters such as child custody, spousal support, and the division of property, they tend to take a considerable amount of time—ranging from half a year up to more than three years.
-Such cases necessitate numerous appearances in court alongside substantial legal discussions which can elongate the proceedings notably.
+When divorces become contested due to disputes regarding vital matters such as child custody, spousal support, and the division of property, they tend to take a considerable amount of time—ranging from half a year up to more than three years.
+Such cases necessitate numerous appearances in court alongside substantial legal discussions, which can elongate the proceedings notably.

 Factors Influencing Divorce Duration